Pirro Cuniberti

 In 1945 he was accepted in Academy of Fine Arts in Bologna.
 A student of Giorgio Morandi and Giovanni Romagnoli, he graduated in 1948.
 1948 is also the year of the first post war Venice Biennale, where he finally saw Van Gogh's Chambre d'Arles and discovered Paul Klee, who become, from that moment on, the reference for his concept of form as infinite creative genesis and meets for the first time the works by Mark Rothko, Max Ernst and Henry Moore.
 He made many drawings, pastels, tempera on paper, and small oil paintings.
 In those years he worked to make a living with the Mingozzi advertising studio and with the publicity department of Ducati (motorbike, radio and photography).
 From the early 1950s he worked with Dino Gavina on graphic design and displays for trade fairs.
 He designed and makes chairs, lamps, objects and decorates plates in enameled iron.
 In 1952 he started making drawings with ballpoint pen on typing paper.
 Careful studies of animals and insects with exaggerated forms, achieve abstraction.
 In March 1953 he became a Professor in the Drawing department of the Bologna Art School, subsequently he directed the ceramic department.
 He left teaching in 1978 embittered by the state of chaos prevailing in Italian schools.
-He married Lalla in 1955 and in December 1956, presented by Francesco Arcangeli, he inaugurated his first solo exhibition at Circolo di Cultura in Bologna.
+He married Laura Baisi, Lalla, in 1955 and in December 1956, presented by Francesco Arcangeli, he inaugurated his first solo exhibition at Circolo di Cultura in Bologna.
 From then on his work has been shown all over Italy, with a few appearances outside.
 Like Giorgio Morandi he never left Bologna.
 In 1972, Enzo Biagi, director of the newspaper "Il Resto del Carlino" invited him to oversee the graphic layout of their publication.